MMTLukas/ma-scalable-web/README.md

   * Report System
   * User Management

+All services build up on [sinatra](http://www.sinatrarb.com/).
 All commands in these document should be executed in the root directory.
 Every request to any resource has to be authorizied from the last service **User Management**.
 To start the services on your system make sure you have installed all necessary plugins with following command:
 ```shell
 bundle install
 ```